longturn/freeciv21/docs/General/Manuals/client-manual.rst

     Locks the user interface, preventing the move of objects around such as the server log/chat widget.

 Zoom In
-    Each selection of this menu option (or corresponding keyboard shortcut or user interface icon next to the `Mini Map`_) will zoom in on the `Map View`_ one level.
+    Each selection of this menu option (or corresponding keyboard shortcut or user interface button next to the `Mini Map`_) will zoom in on the `Map View`_ one level.

 Zoom Default
     Resets the zoom level to the defaul position at Zoom Level 0.

 Zoom Out
-    Each selection of this menu option (or corresponding keyboard shortcut or user interface icon next to the `Mini Map`_) will zoom out on the `Map View`_ one level.
+    Each selection of this menu option (or corresponding keyboard shortcut or user interface button next to the `Mini Map`_) will zoom out on the `Map View`_ one level.

 Scale Fonts
     Enables fonts to scale along with the zoom level.